Twigonometry/Phishing-ML/README.md

 $ mv emails.csv ~/Documents/Phishing-ML/kaggle-datasets/The-Enron-Email-Dataset/emails.csv
 ```

+### Educational Institute Data

+This is data from an unnamed Educational Institute, accessed from https://github.com/TanusreeSharma/phishingdata-Analysis.

 #### Processing of Enron

 Considerable effort went into combining the full Enron dataset with the elements from Email-Spam-Dataset that are labelled as spam.
 Unfortunately, due to the size of the dataset, this cannot be uploaded to GitHub.
 The method `mergeEnron()` can be called, after which the fully labelled Enron dataset can be loaded from the CSV.